sudeepthi59o/sudeepthi59o.github.io/content/about/_index.md

 Check out the Projects page to see what I’ve been working on.

-I'm actively seeking full-time opportunities starting **June 2025**.
+I'm actively seeking full-time opportunities starting **July 2025**.